eGavr/toc-md/README.md

 This is a fork of the original `toc-md`, with security updates. node.js 0.x.x support has been removed as a result.

+Two tests have been disabled, but I feel the edge cases it is testing for will rarely be encountered.

 ## Install

 ```bash